Can you find out if someone has life insurance?

 - Check bank statements to identify any regular payments to an insurer.
 In some instances, premiums will be paid annually, so it’s important to check the previous 12 months’

-- Contact the policyholder’s previous employer to determine whether they had any life protection or death in service provided through their role
+- Contact the policyholder’s previous employer to determine whether they had any life protection or death in service (or group life insurance) provided through their role

 - Take a look at where other important documents and insurance certificates were kept.
 People often store these together and you may come across important life insurance documentation.